jonmbake/discourse-ldap-auth/README.md

 ## Other Tips

-When disabling Local Login and other authentication services, clicking the `Login` button or `Sign Up` will directly bring up LDAP Login popup.
+When disabling Local Login and other authentication services, clicking the `Login` or `Sign Up` button will directly bring up the LDAP Login popup.

 ![Disable Local](https://github.com/jonmbake/screenshots/blob/master/discourse-ldap-auth/disable_local.png)